-Reporting for the bronchoscopy - report at the time you have been given in the clinic, written below.
+Attending for the EBUS - Attend at the time you have been given in the clinic, written below.

-- At the Royal Sussex County Hospital (RSCH), bronchoscopies are done in the Endoscopy Unit which is on Level 9A of the Millenium Wing. - At the Princess Royal Hospital (PRH), bronchoscopies are done on Cuckfield ward on the first floor.
+At the Royal Sussex County Hospital (RSCH), bronchoscopies are done in the Endoscopy Unit which is on Level 9A of the Millenium Wing.

 The nurses will show you to a bed and check your details.
 You will be asked to change into a hospital gown, and your pulse, blood pressure and oxygen levels will be recorded.
 A small plastic cannula will be placed in one of your arm veins, to be used for any sedative injection later.
-The doctor who is going to carry out the bronchoscopy will talk to you about the test, make sure you understand what will happen and that you have read this leaflet, and then ask you to sign a consent form.
+The doctor who is going to carry out the EBUS will talk to you about the test, make sure you understand what will happen and that you have read this leaflet, and then ask you to sign a consent form.